-Note: If using a cordless system, scanning this bar code also causes both the scanner and the base or Access Point to perform a reset and become unlinked.
+Note: If using a cordless system, scanning this barcode also causes both the scanner and the base or Access Point to perform a reset and become unlinked.
 The scanner must be placed in its base to re-establish the link.
-If using an Access Point, the linking bar code must be scanned.
-See Cordless System Operation: Xenon 1902g/1912 and Granit 1911i/1981i beginning on page 43,or Cordless System Operation: Xenon 1902g-BF beginning on page 81 for additional information.
+If using an Access Point, the linking barcode must be scanned.
+See Cordless System Operation beginning on page 39 for additional information.